vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ####[A]Named Pointcuts
 - Pointcut expressions can be named and then referenced
 - Makes pointcut expressions reusable
-- Pointcuts can be externalized to separate file
+- Pointcuts can be externalized to a separate file
 - Composite pointcuts can be split into several named pointcuts

 XML